Enjoy Travel to Japan!

 Frequently Asked Questions (FAQ)

-Q. Is Tamagawa Onsen available in winter?
+Q. Is Tamagawa Onsen open in winter?

-Q. Is the radon bath safe?
+Q. Is radon bathing safe?

 Q. What should I be careful about at Tamagawa Onsen?